IdentityPython/SATOSA/doc/README.md

 pre-configured (static) attributes, see the
 [example configuration](../example/plugins/microservices/static_attributes.yaml.example).

-The static attributes are described as key-value pairs in a YAML file, e.g:
+The static attributes are described as key-value pairs in the YAML file, e.g:

 ```
 organisation: Example Org.